-The water flow switch (17), high- and low-pressure refrigerant switch (29), and low temperature thermostat (18) will disable the refrigeration system if a low water flow, high or low refrigerant pressure, or low water temperature condition occurs.
-These conditions will turn off the chiller on indicator on the electrical panel and turn on the chiller fault indicator.
+The water flow switch (17), high and low pressure refrigerant switch (29), and low-temperature thermostat (18) will disable the refrigeration system if a low water flow, high or low refrigerant pressure, or low water temperature condition occurs.
+These conditions will turn off the CHILLER ON indicator on the electrical panel and turn on the CHILLER FAULT indicator.

-In addition, the float switch (16) located in the reservoir will disable the TCU and turn on the low water level fault indicator on the electrical panel if the water in the reservoir falls below the switch level.
+In addition, the float switch (16) located in the reservoir will disable the unit and turn on the LOW WATER LEVEL FAULT indicator on the electrical panel if the water in the reservoir falls below the switch level.